-Louie is also co-founder, president, and CEO of Time Capsule Press, a book publishing imprint that focuses on the creation of books from archival material.
-Time Capsule Press’ content partners include Getty Images, the Los Angeles Times, and The Washington Post.
+Louie is also co-founder, president and CEO of Time Capsule Press, a book publishing imprint that focuses on the creation of books from archival material.
+Time Capsule Press’ content partners include Getty Images, the Los Angeles Times and the Washington Post.
 Time Capsule Press’ first title, Los Angeles Lakers: 50 Amazing Years in the City of Angels (2009)—done in partnership with the Getty Images and the Los Angeles Times—was a Wall Street Journal national bestseller in the sports hardback category.